Licensed fish receivers

 Re-export-export after landing form – example and instructions [PDF, 809 KB]

-Validating forms
+Validating the forms

-An authorised trade validator must validate all catch monitoring forms and re-export or export after landing forms.
 LFRs who trade in southern bluefin tuna usually have an authorised validator on staff to validate CDS documents.

-Find out about trade validators
+Find out more about fisheries trade validators

 Send a copy of completed forms to Fisheries New Zealand: